-- As shown in the below picture, in Microsoft Windows 95 and above, the maximize button is displayed by a single box in the top right hand of the window.
+As pictured, the Windows 95 maximize button (or maximize box) is displayed as a single box in the top-right of a window.

 Not all windows can be maximized.
 If none of the above steps help with maximizing a window or the maximize button is unavailable, the window cannot be maximized.